dpranke/pyjson5/README.rst

 * JavaScript-style comments (both single and multi-line) are legal.

-* Object keys may be unquoted if they are legal JavaScript field names.
+* Object keys may be unquoted if they are legal ECMAScript identifiers

 * Objects and arrays may end with trailing commas.